 - Effective January 1st, 2001, all persons who own a firearm must hold a federal Firearms Licence (POL, PAC or FAC) under the Firearms Act (Canada).
-This is NOT the same as a BB or Pellet gun firearm licence issued under the Wildlife Act. - Firearms Licences (POL, PAL or FAC), you are exempt from the requirement to hold a BC Firearm Licence while carrying a firearm.
-Persons who carry a BB gun or Pellet gun and do not have one of the Federal Licences do require a Provincial BB and Pellet Gun Firearm Licence (replaces previous BC Firearms Licence).
-This change became effective December 29, 2000. - ▶ For more information on the Canadian Firearm Licence contact the Ministry of Attorney General at 1-800-731-4000. - For more information on the BC Firearm Licence exemption or the new BB and Pellet Gun Firearm Licence, contact the Wildlife Branch at (250) 387-9717.
+This is NOT the same as a BB or Pellet gun firearm licence issued under the Wildlife Act. - If you have one of the Federal Firearms Licences (POL, PAL or FAC), you do not require a provincial firearms licence while carrying a firearm in B.C.

+Persons who carry a BB gun or Pellet gun and do not have one of the Federal Licences require a Provincial BB and Pellet Gun Firearm Licence.

+For more information on the Canadian Firearm Licence, contact the Canadian Firearm Centre at 1-800-731-4000 or visit the website at www.cfc-ccaf.gc.ca.